 Horsewomen/men strive to not get emotionally involved or angry when things go wrong with a horse and work hard not to project their own emotions, goals, ego, and thoughts onto a horse (or student).

 Most importantly, horsewomen and men make mistakes (lot’s of them) but they try to learn from each one and use them as valuable information on how to be better in the future.
-It’s not about being perfect, it’s about things falling apart and still getting up each day and striving to improve and be better, some days you are, some days you aren’t.
+It’s not about being perfect, it’s about things falling apart and still getting up each day and striving to improve and be better, some days you are, some days you aren’t, but you keep learning.

-Horsewomen/men are leaders, they inspire others, think differently, learn and grow, but they are also, always, eternal students of the horse.
+Horsewomen/men are leaders, they inspire others to think differently, learn and grow, but they are also, always, eternal students of the horse.